📻 KiwiSDR / WebSDR ONLINE

 What can I listen to on a KiwiSDR?

-Typically HF/shortwave: amateur radio bands, broadcasters, utility stations, time signals, beacons, and other signals depending on antenna, location and local regulations.
+Typically HF/shortwave: amateur radio bands, international broadcasters, utility stations, time signals, beacons — and much more depending on antenna, location and local regulations.

 Why does the same band sound different on different receivers?